top of page

 How to manage resource guarding behaviour in dogs

-Resource guarding is a natural behavior in dogs, but when it becomes excessive or aggressive, it can be a serious problem for owners.
+Resource guarding is a natural behaviour in dogs.
+Still, it can be a serious problem for owners when it becomes excessive or aggressive.
 Whether a dog is guarding food, toys, a bed, or even a person, understanding the causes and implementing proper management techniques can help prevent conflicts and build trust.

 What Is Resource Guarding?